GavinSpens/startup/README.md

 ### Elevator Pitch

 This is a video library where verified users can upload instructional or informational videos.
-Users will be able to access the site without an account, but will only be able to submit videos publicly by obtaining a verified account.
+Users will be able to access the site without an account or by obtaining an unverified account, but will only be able to submit videos publicly by obtaining a verified account.

 ### Key Features